A Minimal Methanol Backstop: Frequently Asked Questions

 See BlueSky discussion.

 Very few.
-Plants can be flexibly repurposed for e-biomethane or for biomethane/ol with carbon dioxide removal for the excess CO2.
+Methanol synthesis plants can be flexibly repurposed for e-biomethane or for biomethane/ol or to export excess CO2 for sequestration (i.e. carbon dioxide removal).

 Some infrastructures would be in common: collection logistics for biomass, use of syngas for methane/methanol synthesis.

-The Kasso e-methanol plant in Denmark is the largest, using CO2 from a nearby biogas plant.
-Plants in China too are being built (although CO2 source needs to be checked).
+The Kasso e-methanol plant (42 kt/a) in Denmark started operation in March 2025 and was the largest, using CO2 from a nearby biogas plant.

 Hanno Böck's Feb 2025 summary of active e-biomethanol projects